-Here’s a recipe for a Smoked Salmon Cream Cheese Dip that only takes minutes to prepare and is sure to impress your guests.
+Here’s a recipe for an easy Smoked Salmon Cream Cheese Dip that only takes minutes to prepare and is sure to impress your guests.

 Smoked Salmon Cream Cheese Dip